 If you wish to contribute a digital edition to the Catalogue or correct an existing entry, you can do so in one of three ways:

 - If you're familiar with GitHub, you can fork the data repository, edit the

 - If you're not familiar with GitHub, you can create a GitHub issue with as much information about the edition as possible (see 'Data fields' here).
 The more information you provide, the sooner the edition will appear in the Catalogue.

 - If you'd rather not use GitHub at all, you can fill-in a Google Form at this address: https://goo.gl/forms/4Ya3jwRCBi0VSexx2.
 Your entry will be moderated and promptly added to the Catalogue.

-The project you contribute will be exposed to 317 libraries in Germany thanks to its Datenbank-Infosystem (DBIS), which includes the Catalogue of Digital Editions in its list of scientific databases.
+The project you contribute will be exposed to 317 libraries in Germany thanks to the Catalogue's integration and syndication in the Datenbank-Infosystem (DBIS).

 How to cite this project

 There are two citations for this project.
 If you wish to cite the data only, please adapt the following according to your preferred referencing style: